Tuggummi/TPF/README.md

 ¤ It also gives you the chance to set the first spawn location and save the location they were last at.

-¤ Lastly, there is a ped spawning function, it makes everyone spawn with the same character as you configure.
+¤ Lastly, there is a ped spawning function, it makes everyone spawn with the same ped as you configure.
 This is default turned to false, if you'd like to use it, turn usePedModel = true and pedModel = to the one you want. https://docs.fivem.net/docs/game-references/ped-models/

 ### Comming soon